jwergieluk/wergieluk-com/content/page/histograms-and-kdes.md

 I would like to know more about the distribution of this data.
 For example, how likely is it, for a randomly chosen session to last between 25 and 35 minutes?

-For starters, I can just sort the data points and plot the values.
+For starters, we can just sort the data points and plot the values.

 {{< figure src="/histograms-and-kdes/x-axis.png" >}}

-The problem with this visualization is that many values are very close and plotted on top of each other: There is no way to tell how many 30 minute sessions do I have in the data set.
+The problem with this visualization is that many values are very close and plotted on top of each other: There is no way to tell how many 30 minute sessions do we have in the data set.
 An idea, that leads to the construction of a histogram, is to use the vertical dimension of the plot to distinguish between regions with different data density.